Artwork title: History and curation

 In the ancient world, artworks were not typically given a proper title, the identification of something like a cult image being self-evident in a particular sociocultural context, akin to the concept of the Poor Man's Bible.
 They were sometimes inscribed by epigraphy with the signature of the artist and/or the subject of the piece such as a titulus, but a titulus served simple utilitarian functions and was not a true title.
 Subsequent art history, beginning with Pliny's chapters that gave common names to works such as by Praxiteles.

 The relatively small group of narrative religious subjects in Western medieval art were and are referred to by the standard names for an event shown, and used in theological and devotional literature.
 The need for an agreed-upon title only emerged in a Western context in the 18th century, with more secular subjects, and more printed literature of art criticism, and Age of Enlightenment cataloging of the first museums and first exhibitions.

 In modern times, titles of artworks are usually chosen by the artist.
 They can also have been assigned by galleries, private collectors, printmakers, art dealers, or curators, this historical process being the subject of a book by Ruth Yeazell.
 Some works are titled with a simple descriptive phrase, for example The Train in the Snow by Claude Monet or Sunflowers by Vincent van Gogh.
-Other works may use more abstract or symbolic titles, for example The Scream by Edvard Munch or The Persistence of Memory by Salvador Dali.
+Other works may use more abstract or symbolic titles, for example The Scream by Edvard Munch or The Persistence of Memory by Salvador Dalí.
 The onomastician Adrian Room compiled an encyclopedic dictionary in this area.
 John C. Welchman has written Invisible Colors as a critical history of modern titles, after an aphorism by Marcel Duchamp.